 - ¼ teaspoon freshly ground black pepper

-- Condiments: Butter or ricotta cheese mixed with freshly grated horseradish, to taste.
+- Butter or ricotta cheese mixed with freshly grated horseradish to taste.
 Also delicious with extra smoked salmon on top of the ricotta cheese.
 May substitute cream cheese or creme fraiche for the ricotta.

-- Chop the salmon into small pieces.
-Coarsely chop the dill or chives.
-Using a mortar and pestle or coffee grinder, grind the peppercorns (Save out a few for sprinkling on the cakes).
+- Chop 3 ounces salmon into small pieces.
+Coarsely chop handful dill or chives.
+Using a mortar and pestle or coffee grinder, grind 2 Tablespoons peppercorns (Save out a few for sprinkling on the cakes).

-- Combine the eggs, milk, and oil in a large mixing bowl and beat together.
+- Combine 3 eggs, 6 Tablespoons milk, and 6 Tablespoons oil in a large mixing bowl and beat together.

-- With a rubber spatula, fold in the flour, cheese, salmon, dill or chives, and peppercorns.
+- With a rubber spatula, fold in 1 ½ cups flour, 1 ½ cups cheese, 3 ounces salmon, dill or chives, and peppercorns.
 Stir to combine.

-- Gently fold in the baking powder and black pepper.
+- Gently fold in 3 teaspoons baking powder and ¼ teaspoon black pepper.